 Can cat seizures be triggered by everyday household noises?
-Yes, rarely, but this current news story is really about online media hype.
+Yes, rarely, but this current news story is really about online media hype (Dec 2013).
 It is not a new medical condition.
 It is more a manufactured news story.
+Update years later: I am now sure that this condition is genuine.
+I have seen it in several articles.

 There is a news story circulating on the internet that cats can suffer from a seizure when they hear certain common sounds in the household.
 It sounds intriguing.
 Are these epileptic seizures and why has this only come to light today?
 Seizures are quite obvious and shocking.
 It would be very apparent to a cat caretaker if their cat had a seizure for no apparent reason.
 If this was happening in significant numbers it would have come to light sooner and someone would have given a name to a new medical condition by now.